nextflow-io/website/src/content/blog/2024/reflections-on-nextflow-mentorship.md

 ---

 From December 2022 to March 2023, I was part of the second cohort of the Nextflow and nf-core mentorship program, which spanned four months and attracted participants globally.
 I could not have anticipated the extent to which my participation in this program and the associated learning experiences would positively change my professional growth.
-The program aims to foster collaboration, knowledge exchange, flexible learning, collaborative coding, and contributions to the nf-core community.
+The mentorship aims to foster collaboration, knowledge exchange, flexible learning, collaborative coding, and contributions to the nf-core community.
 It was funded by the Chan Zuckerberg Initiative and is guided by experienced mentors in the community.
 In the upcoming paragraphs, I'll be sharing more details about the program—its structure, the valuable learning experiences it brought, and the exciting opportunities it opened up for me.

 <!-- end-archive-description -->

 # Meeting my mentor

-One of the most interesting aspects of the mentorship is that the program emphasizes that mentor-mentee pairs share research interests and that the mentor has significant experience in the areas where the mentee wants to develop.
+One of the most interesting aspects of the mentorship is that the program emphasizes that mentor-mentee pairs share research interests.
+In addition, the mentor should have significant experience in the areas where the mentee wants to develop.
 I found this extremely valuable, as it makes the program very flexible while also considering individual goals and interests.
-My goal as a mentee was to transition from a Nextflow user to a Nextflow developer.
+My goal as a mentee was to transition from a **Nextflow user to a Nextflow developer**.

 I was lucky enough to have Matthias De Smet as a mentor.
 He is a member of the Center for Medical Genetics in Ghent and has extensive experience working with open-source projects such as nf-core and Bioconda.
 His experience working in clinical genomics was a common ground for us to communicate, share experiences and build effective collaboration.